 Discounted Dividend Analysis.
 Morgan Stanley performed a discounted dividend analysis of Enova and Pacific Enterprises based on certain dividend and share repurchase projections prepared by the respective managements of each company for the fiscal years ended 1996 through 2001 and 1996 through 2000, respectively.
 Morgan Stanley discounted the dividends and share repurchases of Enova and Pacific Enterprises over the forecast period at a range of discount rates of 9.0% to 10.0% and 9.5% to 10.5% representing an estimated range of cost of equity for Enova and Pacific Enterprises, respectively.
-The sum of the present values of such dividends and share repurchases was then added to the present value of each company's terminal value, computed using a perpetual dividend growth rate range of 1.0% to 3.0% and 2.0% to 4.0% representing an estimated range of discount rates.
-Based on this analysis, Morgan Stanley calculated per share values for Enova ranging from approximately \$20.50 to \$38.25.
+The sum of the present values of such dividends and share repurchases was then added to the present value of each company's terminal value, computed using a perpetual dividend growth rate range of 1.0% to 3.0% and 2.0% to 4.0% representing an estimated range of long-term dividend growth rates for Enova and Pacific Enterprises, respectively, and discounted at the aforementioned range of discount rates.
+Based on this analysis, Morgan Stanley calculated per share values for Enova ranging from approximately \$20.50 to \$24.25 and for Pacific Enterprises ranging from approximately \$30.50 to \$38.25.